architapatelis/stockex/README.md

   - Fork the project and clone it locally.
-  - Write a failing test.
-You can write the test in `run_sample_test.rb` file
+  - Write a failing test:
+    - You can write the test in the `test/run_sample_test.rb` file.
+    - To prevent an accidental push of your API code, it's best to:
+      - copy the code from `run_sample_test.rb` to a .dot file (e.g: `test/.local_test_samples.rb`),
+      - add this .dot file to your `.gitignore` directory.
+      - You can do all your testing in this .dot file.
+      - When you are happy with your work, make sure to write the test in the `run_sample_test.rb` file.
   - Commit changes that fix the tests.
   - Submit a pull request.